Hypergeometric SLE with $\kappa=8$: Convergence of UST and LERW in Topological Rectangles: Convergence of UST in quads

 By monotone convergence theorem, we have

 Therefore, letting $t\to\tau$, we have

 In other words, the driving function $W$ of $\hat{\eta}^L$ has the same law as the one for $\hSLE_8$ up to and including $\tau$.
-In this step, it is important that $W$ is continuous up to and including $\tau$ which is a consequence of Proposition~\ref{prop::tightness}.
+In this step, it is important that $W$ is continuous up to and including $\tau$ due to Corollary~\ref{cor::continuousdriving}.